Social Media Guide

 Use social media to:

 - Gather information about issues of concern to the community via polls and questions;

-- Recap your Communities Talk event with photos and videos;
+- Share highlights from your Communities Talk activity with photos and videos;

-- Keep the conversation going about prevention topics following your event; and
+- Keep the conversation going about prevention topics following your activity; and

 - Cross-promote alcohol and other drug misuse prevention messages and helpful resources from partners.

-- Keep posts short and sweet.
-The shorter the posts, the more likely your audience will engage with you (retweets, shares, likes, etc.) your content.
+- Keep posts short and concise.
+The shorter the posts, the more likely your audience will interact with and share (retweets, shares, likes, etc.) your content.
 The current character limit on Twitter is 280 characters, but the most common length of a tweet is less than 50 characters.

 - Post a question or a fill-in-the-blank statement to encourage comments or replies.